GlowPuff/your-journey/README.md

 # Your Journey - v0.20
-The companion playback app for the Journeys in Middle Earth Scenario Editor, forked from [GlowPuff's original project](https://github.com/GlowPuff/your-journey).
+The companion playback app for the Journeys in Middle Earth Scenario Editor, forked from [GlowPuff's original project](https://github.com/GlowPuff/your-journey) with new tiles from [Celstra](https://github.com/Celstra/JiMEditor).

 #### Download the latest release
 [Download the Newest Release!](https://github.com/TrnsltLife/your-journey/releases/tag/v0.20) Featuring tiles from Shadowed Paths, enemies from all the expansions, more character portraits, and additional enhancements!